STATUS: Nationalized Work

-Gitega became the new Capital City of Burundi in 2019, with the old Capital of Bujumbura now the cultural Capital.
+Gitega became the new capital city of Burundi in 2019, with the old capital of Bujumbura now being the cultural capital.

 The majority of Burundi’s population is made up of the Hutu.
-The rest of the population consisting of the Tutsi and Twa people
+The rest of the population consists of the Tutsi and Twa people.

 62% Roman Catholic

-Kirundi, a bantu language, is spoken by the majority of the population.
-Only a small population speaks English and French and is typically a second language.
+Kirundi, a Bantu language, is spoken by the majority of the population.
+Only a small population speaks English or French and is typically a second language.
 A small percentage of people also speak Swahili.

-Burundi is a beautiful country containing hilly and mountainous terrain and borders Lake Tanganyika the second largest and deepest freshwater lake in the world.
+Burundi is a beautiful country containing mountainous terrain and borders Lake Tanganyika, the second largest and deepest freshwater lake in the world.

 The Burundi people are known for their drumming and dancing abilities.

-Ethnic conflicts between the Hutu and Tutsi have existed since its independence in 1962 from Belgium.
-Which has left the country and its citizens poor and hungry.
+Ethnic conflicts between the Hutu and Tutsi have existed since Burundi’s independence from Belgium in 1962.
+This has left the country and its citizens poor and hungry.
 Nearly 75% of Burundi’s population is living below the poverty line and 50% suffer from chronic hunger.